 Location: Xtreme Park Adventures is located at 7460 Highway 98/Wake Forest Road, Durham, NC, 27703.

-Cost: As of 2018, the ropes course is $28 for one hour or $35 for a one day unlimited pass.
+Cost: As of 2020, the ropes course is $29 for one hour or $35 for a one day unlimited pass.
 Other activities are priced separately.
-Budget tip: Check Groupon for savings coupons.

 Athletic clothes work best, preferably not cotton.
 It’s also a good idea to wear climbing gloves, though not required.
 Also, close toed shoes — tennis shoes or hiking shoes — are required.
-You cannot wear sandals, open toed, slip on shoes and flip flops are not allowed on this course.
+You cannot wear sandals, open-toed shoes, slip on shoes or flip flops on this course.

 Height, weight and age requirements